PLEASE NOTE: This tour sells out regularly. We recommend booking as soon as possible to avoid missing out!

 No, they don’t.
 However, your guide will be with you all the time to translate whatever the coffee farmers are explaining.

-Most of the coffee route takes place at lower altitudes; the area is also known as the “high jungle”.
+Most of the Adventurous Coffee Route takes place at lower altitudes; the area is also known as the “high jungle”.
 It’s generally quite hot and humid during the days, but nicely fresh during the nights.
 It can rain anytime throughout the year but from January to April the chances are very high on much rain.

 Find more info about climates in Peru in our blog “Best Time to Travel to Peru“.